 Students who choose to live in off-campus housing (does not include commuter students or non-traditional students) are awarded institutional grant aid using a different packaging policy.
 Eligibility for all assistance is based on an off-campus cost of attendance rather than the higher residential cost of attendance.
 Therefore, eligibility for institutional grant aid will likely be reduced and need-based federal assistance may also be affected.

 Institutional aid from Saint Mary’s College is available to undergraduate students during the fall and spring semesters only.
 Most students finance summer school through private/alternative student loans.
-In very rare cases, federal aid may be available to help pay for summer school.
+In rare cases, federal aid may be available to help pay for summer school.

 Undergraduate students enrolling in summer school may be eligible for federal aid such as Federal Pell Grant, Federal SEOG Grant, Federal Direct Loan, and Federal Parent PLUS Loan.
-SEOG and Perkins funds would only be awarded to eligible students in the rare circumstance that funding remains in those programs from the academic year.
+SEOG would only be awarded to eligible students in the rare circumstance that funding remains in those programs from the academic year.
 To receive Pell Grant and Direct Loans students must have remaining eligibility from the academic year.
 In addition, students must be enrolled at least half time if they wish to borrow Direct Loans.